 - SOCI 479 Social Determinants of Health

 - SOCI 508: Advanced Methods Seminar

-This year, we are offering the following graduate courses covering Sociology of Health:
+We offer the following courses in the Sociology of Health:

 - SOCI 290: Global Pandemics